MarcoIeni/release-plz/docs/src/github/trigger.md

 Use a [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) created on an account with write access to the repository.
-This is the standard workaround
+This is the standard method
 [recommended by GitHub](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).
 Note that the account that owns the PAT will be the author of the release pull request.
 There are two types of PAT: